 Very few other women make it into the novel’s purview: there are some women hawking in the street, there’s Julia, there’s dreams of Winston’s dead mother.

 It’s a very sparsely populated novel.
-It hasn’t got that great kaleidoscopic cast that some of his books have.
+It hasn’t got that great kaleidoscopic cast that some of Orwell’s books have.
 It’s a very claustrophobic, very introverted novel.
 Yet it’s not wholly without hope.
 The message is not 100% pessimistic—if there’s hope, it lies in the proles.

 There’s also the appendix about Newspeak, which is obviously written at some point in the future, when Newspeak is regarded in historical terms.
 You have the feeling that some kind of life has moved on and things have actually changed in the world of 1984 in which it was set.
 That ambiguity is not without comfort and not without hope.